RaneeLuo/Thesis-probes/docs/thesis_prose/chapter1_introduction_prose.md

 This is not a hypothetical concern, and this thesis did not need to assume it.
 It was encountered concretely in the first system reproduced, before any diagnostic existed.
-One of the four published evaluation configurations of CLaSP (Ito et al., 2025) uses a judge that accepts 99.7% of all query–candidate pairs; under that configuration, a randomly initialised model scores 0.999 — marginally above the trained model.
+One of the four published evaluation configurations of CLaSP (Ito et al., 2025) uses a judge that, measured on the candidate pool used in this study, accepts 99.7% of all query–candidate pairs; under that configuration, a randomly initialised model scores 0.999 — marginally above the trained model.
 The published perfect score in that column therefore certifies nothing.
 The full analysis appears in the Models and Reproduction chapter; the finding was possible only because